KeyboardKit/website/pages/pro/business-licenses.md

 description: KeyboardKit Pro has business licenses for larger companies and apps.
 ---

-[KeyboardKit Pro](/pro) requires a business license if your company has $10M+ in annual revenue or your app has $1M+ in annual revenue.
+[KeyboardKit Pro](/pro) requires a business license if your company has $10M+ in annual revenue, or if your app has $1M+ in annual revenue.

 ## Plans

-Our business plans include critical business features like signed agreements, custom billing, custom terms, software escrow, expiration grace, custom SLAs, and much more.
+ Our business licenses include critical business features like signed agreements, custom terms and billing, [software escrow]({{site.urls.software-escrow}}), expiration grace, custom SLAs, etc.

 <div class="grid col3">
   <div class="rounded glass tier box">